moews/smurves/README.md

 # Smurves

-### The triple-random smooth curve generator for function perturbation
+### The triple-random constrainable curve generator for smooth function perturbation
 <img src="/logo.png" alt="logo" width="200px"/>

 Smurves is a tool for random smooth curve generation that allows for several constraints to be put on the generation process.
 If offers a more constrainable alternative to using, for example, Gaussian processes for that purpose.
 The method is based on Newtonian [projectile motion](https://en.wikipedia.org/wiki/Projectile_motion) and takes its inspiration from Brandon Sanderson's book series [The Stormlight Archive](https://brandonsanderson.com/books/the-stormlight-archive/) and the books' magic system called "surgebinding".
 More specifically, this approach makes note of the parts that deal with the change in direction and magnitude of gravity for an in-flight object, which provided the initial concept.